shenek/dotvim/README.rst

 vim-racer
   rust code completions (note that you need to have racer properly configured)

+HiCursorWords
+  highlight words which are the same as the words under current cursor

 My Hints
 ========
 I used to have a lot of notes about vim commands, shortcuts and other stuff spread across multiple note managing systems.